chrishuson/course-files/stackedit/sandbox.md

 **Daily DRUI**

+(format csv file as table - md or latex functions)

 Date | Topic | Guiding Question | Do Now | Task | Homework
 ---|---|---|---|---|---
 6 Sep | Intro to triangles | How do we abbreviate geometric terms? | Handout | Equilateral triangle definition and applications | Triangle+algebra practice